jteo107/PlaylistMonkey/README.md

 # PlaylistMonkey
-A Spotify API project that automatically sorts users' liked playlist into a collection of smaller, manageable playlists curated based on user-input preferences like artist, genre, album and release year, as well as customizing playlist covers.
+A Personal Spotify API project that automatically sorts users' liked playlist into a collection of smaller, manageable playlists curated based on user-input preferences like artist, genre, album and release year.
+Features an additional playlist-creating function that sorts all saved songs into clusters using the K-Means Clustering machine learning algorithm.